top of page

 However, if you look a little harder, it’s always possible to get in touch with local projects directly.
 They typically don't charge volunteering fees and some even offer board and lodging in exchange for your work.
 They are happy about every helping hand and assist you gladly, even though you will have to organize the trip by yourself.
 To get inspired, you can find some fantastic projects I worked with on this page.

-For more volunteering insights, based on two years of personal volunteering experience in South America, Asia and Africa, read through my mini-series below.
-It also includes information on how to find authentic and free volunteering gigs around the world.
+For more volunteering insights, based on several years of personal volunteering experience in South America, Asia and Africa, read through my mini-series below.
+It also includes information on how to find legitimate and free volunteering gigs around the world.

 ___________________________